-Mostahdaf stuns rivals to triumph at Royal Ascot
+Delighted Dettori triumphs at final Royal Ascot

 Last updated on .From the section Horse Racing

+The 52-year-old Italian, who retires later this year, guided the evens favourite trained by John and Thady Gosden home from Saint George.

+"I couldn't be happier.
+I thought the winner was never going to come his year," said Dettori, who finished second three times on Tuesday.

-Mostahdaf sprang a surprise at Royal Ascot to win the Prince of Wales's Stakes.
+Earlier, Mostahdaf sprang a surprise to win the Prince of Wales's Stakes.

+Gregory could give Dettori a chance of a final Classic later in the year, with the St Leger at Doncaster a potential target.

+The jockey had a frustrating opening day which saw him given a nine-day ban for careless riding, which he will serve next month.

-The 10-1 chance, under Jim Crowley for trainers John and Thady Gosden, cruised through the race before speeding clear of a high-quality field.
+Mostahdaf, a 10-1 chance ridden by Jim Crowley for trainers John and Thady Gosden, cruised through the race before speeding clear of a high-quality field in the Prince of Wales's Stakes.

 The 2-1 favourite Luxembourg was four lengths back in second, with the 2021 Derby winner Adayar in third.